-This preference extends to victims of domestic violence and families who must vacate their current unit because a court or law enforcement agency has determined a need for relocation is required as a matter of public safety (includes victims of hate crimes and households that are part of a witness protection program).
+This preference extends to victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking, who must vacate their current unit because a court or law enforcement agency has determined a need for relocation is required as a matter of public safety (includes victims of hate crimes and households that are part of a witness protection program).

+This preference also extends to victims of a hate crime.
 A hate crime is an actual or threatened physical violence or intimidation that is directed against a person or his property and is based on the person's race, color, religion, sex, national origin, disability or familial status including sexual orientation, gender identity and marital status occurred within the last 90 days or is of a continuing nature.
 COC will verify this preference by requiring a written statement from a law enforcement agency, HUD, Fair Housing or other agency responsible for non-discrimination advocacy.
 Statement should contain approximate number of occurrences and date of last occurrence.